impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 The first case branch is if our shell is "fish".
 If it is, we `echo` a few commands to the script which calls `eval` on `rbenv init`.

 Both these commands use the "fish" shell's "set" command to set shell variables.
-More info [here](https://fishshell.com/docs/current/cmds/set.html).
+More info [here](https://fishshell.com/docs/current/cmds/set.html){:target="_blank" rel="noopener"}.
 The "-g" flag makes the variable global, and the `-x` flag makes the variable available to child processes.
 We're creating two such variables here: `PATH` and `RBENV_SHELL`.
 Well, technically, we're *creating* one variable (`RBENV_SHELL`) and *resetting* another (`PATH`).
 The latter already existed in our terminal; we're just pre-pending it with `${RBENV_ROOT}/shims'` so that the shims which RBENV creates will be findable by our terminal.

 <p style="text-align: center">
   <img src="/assets/images/screenshot-13mar2023-806am.png" width="70%" style="border: 1px solid black; padding: 0.5em">